-GitYolo flow is centred around a single branch, the project branch.
-It should have the same name as the repo (we’re going to retire the word master).
-The project branch is always up to date with the latest dev work and is always ready to deploy.
+GitYolo is centred around a project branch.
+It has the same name as the repo (we'll retire the word master) and it's always up to date with the latest dev work and always ready to deploy.
+Don’t break it.